Locally-Grown

 The Cheviot sheep is known for its soft, resilient and sturdy fleece.
 With a staple length of three – five inches, this wool produces yarn that’s lofty, springy, and just the right amount of crimp for durability.

-One of the whitest wools within the British Isles, our Cheviot wool has been sourced mainly from farms in Aberdeenshire and the Orkneys.
+We have previously used a 100% Cheviot Wool in our Hottie.
+One of the whitest wools within the British Isles, our Cheviot wool comes from farms in Aberdeenshire and the Orkneys.

 The CHEVIOT